This page is designed to answer the following questions:

 - Hygiene – decrease the performance of employees if they are not present

-Motivators may include things like being able to make difference, being recognised, being valued, responsibility and opportunities to develop.
+Motivators may include things like being able to make difference, being recognised, being valued, having responsibility and having opportunities to develop.
 Hygiene factors include things like salary, a safe working environment and clear and accessible policies and procedures.

 By understanding what motivates team members, leaders are better able to help them understand the need for change.
-For example, if team members are motivated by being able to make a positive difference to the life of others, a leader would communicate how the changes are aligned with better outcomes for service users.
+For example, if team members are motivated by being able to make a positive difference in the life of others, a leader would communicate how the changes are aligned with better outcomes for service users.
 Similarly, ensuring that team members have their basic needs met (hygiene factors) means that they are more likely to be motivated, positive and open to change.

 5-Stage Model (Kubler-Ross)

 The Kubler-Ross 5-Stage Model is sometimes referred to as the 5 stages of grief: